lsaffel/oop/README.md

 Then, add a constructor to the class and pass the attributes that way

 Then, add a class method to print the info, getInfo()
+Then, added subscribe and unsubscribe methods
+Encapsulate the PublishVideo method